Exclusive: U.S. weighs restrictions at border with Mexico over coronavirus threat

 During a DHS senior leadership meeting and call on Friday, concerns were raised about a possible influx of migrants to the United States due to a U.S. court ruling on Friday that blocked a Trump administration program that forced non-Mexican migrants to wait in Mexico pending the outcome of their U.S. court hearings, according to two DHS officials in attendance.

-“You already have a lot of sick people that are in these camps,” said one of the officials.
+“You already have a lot of sick people that are in these camps,” one of the officials said.

 The 9th U.S. Circuit Court of Appeals, which blocked the program, agreed on Friday night to pause its ruling to allow the Trump administration to ask the Supreme Court to take up the dispute.

-Reporting by Ted Hesson; Additional reporting by David Shepardson in Washington, Frank Jack Daniel in Mexico City; Editing by Daniel Wallis
+Reporting by Ted Hesson and David Shepardson in Washington; Additional reporting by Frank Jack Daniel in Mexico City; Editing by Daniel Wallis and Paul Simao